-- Main field of interest: International dispute settlement
+- Main fields of interest: International Dispute Settlement

 - E-mail: firstname.lastname@example.org

 Dimitri van den Meerssche is Researcher in the Dispute Settlement and Adjudication strand at the T.M.C.
 Asser Institute.
 His writing generally reflects on the law of international organizations, international legal practices and technologies of global governance.
 Currently he is developing a research project on virtual borders and international law.
 This work is inspired by insights from science and technology studies, performativity theory and actor-network theory.

 Dimitri has a doctorate from the European University Institute.
 His dissertation is entitled “The World Bank’s Lawyers – An Inquiry into the Life of Law as Institutional Practice”.
 In the context of this dissertation, Dimitri has worked for three months at the World Bank Legal Vice-Presidency and spent one semester as visiting doctoral researcher at the London School of Economics.